-As an essential service, kiwifruit workers are allowed to continue to work but they must follow all guidelines both at work and at home.
 You must provide staff with information on Government requirements that apply outside of the workplace (https://covid19.govt.nz/).
-Workers must self-isolate and only leave home to travel to work and directly home again.

-Workers operating during COVID-19 Levels 3 and 4 are required to complete the declaration form included in Appendix 4 (or equivalent) to demonstrate that they understand and are complying with self-isolation requirements in the workplace and at home.
+Under Level 2, workers are not required to complete an authorised travel letter.
+However, workers operating during COVID-19 Level 2 are required to complete the declaration form included in Appendix 4 (or equivalent) to demonstrate that they understand and are complying with Government requirements in the workplace and at home.
 Where an employer becomes aware that an employee is not meeting Government requirements, the employer must report this immediately to Zespri Compliance at Compliance.Mail@zespri.com or call on 07 572 6464.

-Actions to take if someone in your team is diagnosed with COVID or is suspected of having Covid-19
+10. Actions to take if someone in your team is diagnosed with COVID-19 or is suspected of having Covid-19